metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `values` (List of String) values is an array of string values.
 If the operator is In or NotIn,the values array must be non-empty.
 If the operator is Exists or DoesNotExist,the values array must be empty.
 This array is replaced during a strategicmerge patch.

+<a id="nestedatt--spec--rules--generate--foreach"></a>
+### Nested Schema for `spec.rules.generate.foreach`

+Optional:

+- `api_version` (String) APIVersion specifies resource apiVersion.
+- `clone` (Attributes) Clone specifies the source resource used to populate each generated resource.At most one of Data or Clone can be specified.
+If neither are provided, the generatedresource will be created with default data only. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--clone))
+- `clone_list` (Attributes) CloneList specifies the list of source resource used to populate each generated resource. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--clone_list))
+- `context` (Attributes List) Context defines variables and data sources that can be used during rule execution. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context))
+- `data` (Map of String) Data provides the resource declaration used to populate each generated resource.At most one of Data or Clone must be specified.
+If neither are provided, the generatedresource will be created with default data only.
+- `kind` (String) Kind specifies resource kind.
+- `list` (String) List specifies a JMESPath expression that results in one or more elementsto which the validation logic is applied.
+- `name` (String) Name specifies the resource name.
+- `namespace` (String) Namespace specifies resource namespace.
+- `preconditions` (Attributes) AnyAllConditions are used to determine if a policy rule should be applied by evaluating aset of conditions.
+The declaration can contain nested 'any' or 'all' statements.See: https://kyverno.io/docs/writing-policies/preconditions/ (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--preconditions))
+- `uid` (String) UID specifies the resource uid.

+<a id="nestedatt--spec--rules--generate--foreach--clone"></a>
+### Nested Schema for `spec.rules.generate.foreach.clone`

+Optional:

+- `name` (String) Name specifies name of the resource.
+- `namespace` (String) Namespace specifies source resource namespace.

+<a id="nestedatt--spec--rules--generate--foreach--clone_list"></a>
+### Nested Schema for `spec.rules.generate.foreach.clone_list`

+Optional:

+- `kinds` (List of String) Kinds is a list of resource kinds.
+- `namespace` (String) Namespace specifies source resource namespace.
+- `selector` (Attributes) Selector is a label selector.
+Label keys and values in 'matchLabels'.wildcard characters are not supported. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--clone_list--selector))

+<a id="nestedatt--spec--rules--generate--foreach--clone_list--selector"></a>
+### Nested Schema for `spec.rules.generate.foreach.clone_list.selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--clone_list--selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--rules--generate--foreach--clone_list--selector--match_expressions"></a>
+### Nested Schema for `spec.rules.generate.foreach.clone_list.selector.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+This array is replaced during a strategicmerge patch.

+<a id="nestedatt--spec--rules--generate--foreach--context"></a>
+### Nested Schema for `spec.rules.generate.foreach.context`

+Optional:

+- `api_call` (Attributes) APICall is an HTTP request to the Kubernetes API server, or other JSON web service.The data returned is stored in the context with the name for the context entry. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context--api_call))
+- `config_map` (Attributes) ConfigMap is the ConfigMap reference. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context--config_map))
+- `global_reference` (Attributes) GlobalContextEntryReference is a reference to a cached global context entry. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context--global_reference))
+- `image_registry` (Attributes) ImageRegistry defines requests to an OCI/Docker V2 registry to fetch imagedetails. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context--image_registry))
+- `name` (String) Name is the variable name.
+- `variable` (Attributes) Variable defines an arbitrary JMESPath context variable that can be defined inline. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context--variable))

+<a id="nestedatt--spec--rules--generate--foreach--context--api_call"></a>
+### Nested Schema for `spec.rules.generate.foreach.context.api_call`

+Optional:

+- `data` (Attributes List) The data object specifies the POST data sent to the server.Only applicable when the method field is set to POST. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context--api_call--data))
+- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the JSON response returned from the server.
+For examplea JMESPath of 'items | length(@)' applied to the API server responsefor the URLPath '/apis/apps/v1/deployments' will return the total countof deployments across all namespaces.
+- `method` (String) Method is the HTTP request type (GET or POST).
+Defaults to GET.
+- `service` (Attributes) Service is an API call to a JSON web service.This is used for non-Kubernetes API server calls.It's mutually exclusive with the URLPath field. (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context--api_call--service))
+- `url_path` (String) URLPath is the URL path to be used in the HTTP GET or POST request to theKubernetes API server (e.g. '/api/v1/namespaces' or  '/apis/apps/v1/deployments').The format required is the same format used by the 'kubectl get --raw' command.See https://kyverno.io/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-callsfor details.It's mutually exclusive with the Service field.

+<a id="nestedatt--spec--rules--generate--foreach--context--api_call--data"></a>
+### Nested Schema for `spec.rules.generate.foreach.context.api_call.data`

+Required:

+- `key` (String) Key is a unique identifier for the data value
+- `value` (Map of String) Value is the data value

+<a id="nestedatt--spec--rules--generate--foreach--context--api_call--service"></a>
+### Nested Schema for `spec.rules.generate.foreach.context.api_call.service`

+Required:

+- `url` (String) URL is the JSON web service URL.
+A typical form is'https://{service}.{namespace}:{port}/{path}'.

+Optional:

+- `ca_bundle` (String) CABundle is a PEM encoded CA bundle which will be used to validatethe server certificate.

+<a id="nestedatt--spec--rules--generate--foreach--context--config_map"></a>
+### Nested Schema for `spec.rules.generate.foreach.context.config_map`

+Required:

+- `name` (String) Name is the ConfigMap name.

+Optional:

+- `namespace` (String) Namespace is the ConfigMap namespace.

+<a id="nestedatt--spec--rules--generate--foreach--context--global_reference"></a>
+### Nested Schema for `spec.rules.generate.foreach.context.global_reference`

+Required:

+- `name` (String) Name of the global context entry

+Optional:

+- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the JSON response returned from the server.
+For examplea JMESPath of 'items | length(@)' applied to the API server responsefor the URLPath '/apis/apps/v1/deployments' will return the total countof deployments across all namespaces.

+<a id="nestedatt--spec--rules--generate--foreach--context--image_registry"></a>
+### Nested Schema for `spec.rules.generate.foreach.context.image_registry`

+Required:

+- `reference` (String) Reference is image reference to a container image in the registry.Example: ghcr.io/kyverno/kyverno:latest

+Optional:

+- `image_registry_credentials` (Attributes) ImageRegistryCredentials provides credentials that will be used for authentication with registry (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--context--image_registry--image_registry_credentials))
+- `jmes_path` (String) JMESPath is an optional JSON Match Expression that can be used totransform the ImageData struct returned as a result of processingthe image reference.

+<a id="nestedatt--spec--rules--generate--foreach--context--image_registry--image_registry_credentials"></a>
+### Nested Schema for `spec.rules.generate.foreach.context.image_registry.image_registry_credentials`

+Optional:

+- `allow_insecure_registry` (Boolean) AllowInsecureRegistry allows insecure access to a registry.
+- `providers` (List of String) Providers specifies a list of OCI Registry names, whose authentication providers are provided.It can be of one of these values: default,google,azure,amazon,github.
+- `secrets` (List of String) Secrets specifies a list of secrets that are provided for credentials.Secrets must live in the Kyverno namespace.

+<a id="nestedatt--spec--rules--generate--foreach--context--variable"></a>
+### Nested Schema for `spec.rules.generate.foreach.context.variable`

+Optional:

+- `default` (Map of String) Default is an optional arbitrary JSON object that the variable may take if the JMESPathexpression evaluates to nil
+- `jmes_path` (String) JMESPath is an optional JMESPath Expression that can be used totransform the variable.
+- `value` (Map of String) Value is any arbitrary JSON object representable in YAML or JSON form.

+<a id="nestedatt--spec--rules--generate--foreach--preconditions"></a>
+### Nested Schema for `spec.rules.generate.foreach.preconditions`

+Optional:

+- `all` (Attributes List) AllConditions enable variable-based conditional rule execution.
+This is useful forfiner control of when an rule is applied.
+A condition can reference object datausing JMESPath notation.Here, all of the conditions need to pass (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--preconditions--all))
+- `any` (Attributes List) AnyConditions enable variable-based conditional rule execution.
+This is useful forfiner control of when an rule is applied.
+A condition can reference object datausing JMESPath notation.Here, at least one of the conditions need to pass (see [below for nested schema](#nestedatt--spec--rules--generate--foreach--preconditions--any))

+<a id="nestedatt--spec--rules--generate--foreach--preconditions--all"></a>
+### Nested Schema for `spec.rules.generate.foreach.preconditions.all`

+Optional:

+- `key` (Map of String) Key is the context entry (using JMESPath) for conditional rule evaluation.
+- `message` (String) Message is an optional display message
+- `operator` (String) Operator is the conditional operation to perform.
+Valid operators are:Equals, NotEquals, In, AnyIn, AllIn, NotIn, AnyNotIn, AllNotIn, GreaterThanOrEquals,GreaterThan, LessThanOrEquals, LessThan, DurationGreaterThanOrEquals, DurationGreaterThan,DurationLessThanOrEquals, DurationLessThan
+- `value` (Map of String) Value is the conditional value, or set of values.
+The values can be fixed setor can be variables declared using JMESPath.

+<a id="nestedatt--spec--rules--generate--foreach--preconditions--any"></a>
+### Nested Schema for `spec.rules.generate.foreach.preconditions.any`

+Optional:

+- `key` (Map of String) Key is the context entry (using JMESPath) for conditional rule evaluation.
+- `message` (String) Message is an optional display message
+- `operator` (String) Operator is the conditional operation to perform.
+Valid operators are:Equals, NotEquals, In, AnyIn, AllIn, NotIn, AnyNotIn, AllNotIn, GreaterThanOrEquals,GreaterThan, LessThanOrEquals, LessThan, DurationGreaterThanOrEquals, DurationGreaterThan,DurationLessThanOrEquals, DurationLessThan
+- `value` (Map of String) Value is the conditional value, or set of values.
+The values can be fixed setor can be variables declared using JMESPath.